Contexter/fountainai-setup/README.md

 This ensures that **only authenticated users** can create and configure the repository.

+> an important insert here: the `setup_repository.sh` doesn't automatically push the locally created repo to its github hosted remote - this must be done ** manually** :) - cd into the repo locally , then `git status' etc ... comit again *manually*.
+Even if this wasn't the intended behavior - it makes perfect sense here.

 ---

 ## 6. Conclusion: Enforcing the FountainAI Way